How to Encourage Birds to Visit Your Garden

 Hang feeders or position bird tables where birds can get a good view of their surroundings so they won’t be ambushed by predators.
 Only put out small amounts of food at a time, and replenish often to insure a continuous supply.
-See best type of bird feeders for different types of birds.
+See the best types of bird feeders for different types of birds.

 Some birds will eat tree fruits such as apples and pears—a great way to use up blemished fruits.
 Hang them from a tree or chop them up and scatter them on the ground for ground-feeding birds.

 Bird cakes are very easy to make.
-Mix dried ingredients such as crushed, unsalted peanuts, sunflower seeds, grains, mealworms and dried fruit in a bowl.
+Mix dried ingredients such as crushed, unsalted peanuts, sunflower seeds, grains, mealworms, and dried fruit together in a bowl.
 Melt some animal fat, or coconut oil for a vegetarian alternative, then pour the fat into the bowl.
 Mix one part fat to two parts dried ingredients.